That Touch of Mink: Production

 Cary Grant was a big fan of The Honeymooners and Audrey Meadows in particular, and was responsible for getting her the part of Connie.

 In her autobiography, Doris Day wrote that Cary Grant was very professional and exacting with details, helping her with her wardrobe choices for the film and decorating the library set with his own books from home.
 However, he was a completely private person, totally reserved, and very distant.
 Their relationship on this film was amicable, but totally devoid of give-and-take.

-When Roger (Gig Young) is showing Cathy (Doris Day) the list of potential husbands for her, one of the names on the list is Rock Hudson, Day's co-star in Pillow Talk, Lover Come Back, and Send Me No Flowers.
+When Doris Day's character is shown a list of potential husbands for her, one of the names on the list is Rock Hudson, Day's co-star in Pillow Talk, Lover Come Back, and Send Me No Flowers.
 In fact, Hudson had expected to be cast as Philip, but director Delbert Mann wanted Cary Grant.

 A news item in the July 20, 1961 Daily Variety noted that Cary Grant had "telephoned the French automotive company, Citroën, to order a new car for use in the film."
 The factory reportedly shipped “the display model” to the studio without hesitation and the car is prominently featured in the film, garnering key publicity for the new roadster model, the Citroën DS 19 Décapotable Usine.